Towards High-Efficiency Particle Detection Using Superconducting Microwire Arrays: Summary

 \section{Summary}

 In summary, this paper presents detailed studies of an 8-channel $1\times1$~mm$^{2}$ WSi SMSPD array exposed to 120~GeV hadron beam and 120~GeV muon beam at the CERN SPS H6 beam line.
 The absolute and calibrated detection efficiency was measured in detail for 120~GeV hadrons and for the first time for 120~GeV muons, enabled by the pixel tracker that provided precise spatial resolution of 10~\um.
 The result demonstrated a consistently improved fill factor-normalized detection efficiency of 75\% across pixels and different particle types using a sensor fabricated from a thicker 4.7~nm-thick WSi film as compared to the 3~nm WSi film used in the previous study~\cite{Pena:2024etu}.
+A possible explanation for the observed improvement in detection efficiency is the increased expected energy deposition in thicker films.
+We are actively conducting further studies to improve our understanding, and these results will be reported in a future publication.
 Time resolution of 130~ps was measured using a MCP-PMT which provided ps-level reference time stamp.
 The results presented in this paper represents a significant advancement towards developing high-efficiency superconducting wire detector systems for particle detection and identification at the next-generation accelerator-based experiments.

 \acknowledgments This manuscript has been authored by FermiForward Discovery Group, LLC under Contract No. 89243024CSC000002 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
 A.A., A.B., E.S., G.G., L.M., M.S., S.X., T.S are partially supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award No. DE-SC0011925.
 A.A., C.P., C.W., S.W., S.X. are partially supported by the U.S. Department of Energy, Office of Science Accelerate Initiative Program Award under FWP FNAL 23-30.
 This work was partially supported by the Fermilab Laboratory Directed Research and Development (LDRD) program and New Initiatives Program.
 The University of Geneva acknowledges support from the SERI CHEF program (CH Experimental research at the FCC).
 Part of this research was performed at the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
 We thank J.Allmaras and E.Wollman for the productive discussions on data analysis and interpretation.
 We thank CERN for providing the test beam for the excellent performance of the accelerator and support of the test beam facility, in particular M. Doser, M. Jaekel, L. Zwalinski and M. Van Dijk.
 We also thank A. Rummler for help with the telescope tracker system and providing late night supports.